 Towns in Northern Areas

 Malta’s sandy beaches are mainly found on the northern side of the islands.
-Apart from the popular beaches, there are also a multitude of deserted coves and little beaches sometimes only accessible by sea.
+Apart from the popular beaches, there is also a multitude of deserted coves and little beaches sometimes only accessible by sea.
 Although many are small, they are some of the most beautiful beaches in the Mediterranean.
 Beach activities range from relaxing in the sun to scuba diving, snorkelling, sailing, windsurfing, jet-skiing, water-skiing, and beach volley.

 Top beaches in Northern Malta